jasondellaluce/arm9loaderhax/README.md

 ## Credits

+Copyright 2016, Jason Dellaluce

+sdmmc.c & sdmmc.h originally written by Normatt

+Licensed under GPLv2 or any later version, refer to the license.txt file included.

 * Smealum and contributors for libctru
 * Normatt for sdmmc.c and .h, and also for .ld files
 * Christophe Devine for the SHA codes